How SNOW (Snowflake) Makes Money in 2025: A Deep-Dive With Income Statement

 - Cost of Revenue: $371.8M (+29.1% YoY)

-- SNOW maintains robust margins due to its scalable cloud business model and operational efficiencies in infrastructure management.
+- SNOW maintains robust margins due to its scalable cloud infrastructure and efficient operations.

-- Most costs come from cloud hosting fees, infrastructure, and support services.
+- Most costs come from cloud hosting fees (paid to third-party providers), support personnel, and infrastructure investments.

 Operating Income and Expenses

-- Operating Income: Not reported for Q3 2025 (operating expenses exceed gross profit, indicating an operating loss)
+- Operating Income: Not reported for Q2 2025 (operating loss implied due to high expenses)

 - Operating Expenses: $1.11B (+19.0% YoY)

-- SNOW continues to prioritize innovation and invest in growth while expanding operations globally.
+- SNOW continues to prioritize innovation and invest in growth while expanding its global sales footprint.

 Net Income